Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tr -d [cC] to create a script that removes all letters c and C from input

 Use `rev` to write a script that reverse its iput.

+Use `cut -d":" -f 1,6 /etc/passwd | sort` to write a script that displays all users and their home directories, sorted by users